sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 );
 ```

-We'll come back to thins in upcoming topics.
+We'll come back to this cascade thing in upcoming topics.

 ### DML